Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 <!---**Ghidra Reference (Ignore):** `kcCActorBase::ProcessAction, kcCActorBase::OnCommand/kcCActor::OnCommand, kcCEntity3D::OnCommand`-->
 **Usage:** `LookAtTargetEntity`
 Not used in the vanilla game.

+> [!NOTE]
+> When used in an entity script, this is only capable of rotating on the Y axis.

 ### SetAnimation (Both)
 **Summary:** Changes the animation currently performed.